mperignon/2016-02-04-Flagstaff/lessons/sqlite/01-select.md

 |Roerich |Valentina|
 |Danforth|Frank    |

-You can use SQL's case insensitivity to your advantage.
-For instance, some people choose to write SQL keywords (such as `SELECT` and `FROM`) in capital letters and **field** and **table** names in lower case.
+One convention is to write SQL keywords (such as `SELECT` and `FROM`) in capital letters and **field** and **table** names in lower case.
 This can make it easier to locate parts of an SQL statement.
-For instance, you can scan the statement, quickly locate the prominent `FROM` keyword and know the table name follows.
 Whatever casing convention you choose, please be consistent: complex queries are hard enough to read without the extra cognitive load of random capitalization.
-One convention is to use UPPER CASE for SQL statements, to distinguish them from tables and column names.
-This is the convention that we will use for this lesson.

-Going back to our query,
-it's important to understand that the rows and columns in a database table aren't actually stored in any particular order.
+It's important to understand that the rows and columns in a database table aren't stored in any relevant order.
-They will always be *displayed* in some order, but we can control that in various ways.
+They will always be *displayed* in some order which we can control that in various ways.
 For example,
 we could swap the columns in the output by writing our query as: